Splinterlands (SPS) Hits Market Capitalization of $36.07 Million

 Buying and Selling Splinterlands

-It is usually not presently possible to buy alternative cryptocurrencies such as Splinterlands directly using U.S. dollars.
-Investors seeking to acquire Splinterlands should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+It is usually not possible to buy alternative cryptocurrencies such as Splinterlands directly using US dollars.
+Investors seeking to trade Splinterlands should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Splinterlands using one of the exchanges listed above.

 Receive News & Updates for Splinterlands Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Splinterlands and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.